 Yes No

-If the answer is “Yes”, please specify any measures adopted.
+If the answer is “Yes”, kindly provide some examples (Kenya, Switzerland, Singapore) .

 Has your country adopted any measures to promote the exchange of information with other States parties on specific means and methods used by organized criminal groups, including routes and conveyances and the use of false identities, altered or false documents or other means of concealing their activities (art.
 27, para.
 1 (e))?